 The student web portal can be found at: www.mytyndale.ca.
 This site provides news and information for students and is designed to be the main portal for online services such as e-mail, class registration, course pages, grade reports, tax forms, and much more.

 Your unique MyTyndale account will be created automatically.
-This account will be used to access the various services provided by the I.T.
-Department.
+This account will be used to access the various Tyndale services which include:

 Don't want to pay for an office suite on your computer?
 Do you run a different operating system (Linux, OSx)?
 Why not work on the cloud?
 With Office365 applications you will have access to some key pieces of software to help you be successful in your academic career.
 You are able to use Word, PowerPoint, Excel and even OneNote (Note Management Software) and have all of your documents saved to your personal OneDrive.
 Not only do you have access to your files anywhere you can also collaborate/coauthor with group members or other students simply.
 These services are all accessible through OneDrive.

-Free access to computers has been made available for Tyndale students in the computer labs located in the main library, room 2081 and the B. Ed.
+Free access to computers has been made available for Tyndale students in the computer labs located in the main library, the Katimavik student lounge, the 24/7 lab next to the Ballyconnor gymnasium, and the B. Ed.
 Library.
 All lab computers at Tyndale run on Windows 7 and can be accessed with your MyTyndale username and password.
 Please note that the computer labs will be closed during Tuesday Community Chapels.

 Computers in all labs will be monitored and if misuse is evident free access will be restricted on an individual or corporate basis.
 If anyone becomes aware of another person using the computers inappropriately, they are encouraged to speak directly to that person with the reminder that the expectation of all students is that they will behave in ways which are consistent with Christian values.
 If that behaviour continues, the guidelines for discipline procedures are to be followed.